Buying a wakeboard

 There are two main types of fins: molded-in (permanent) and removable.
 Most of the beginner boards feature both of them.
 You can also ride finless (remove your fins), for example, in a cable park in order to get the most out of the obstacles and avoid catching a fin on one of them, while sliding.

-Mainly, fins can be long and short, where longer fins give more stable and predictable ride (suitable for beginners), and shorter allow more freedom in movement and a looser feel on the water (intermediate and advanced riders).
+Mainly, fins can be long and short, where longer fins give more stable and predictable ride (suitable for beginners), and shorter allow more freedom of movement and a looser feel on the water (intermediate and advanced riders).

 Finally, looking at the edges, you should consider the style of riding you have or want to have.